How to Choose a Bento Box in 2025

 XLarge boxes (1000mL+ )

-The choice for when you want a VERY generous lunch, or want to share.
-Includes our picnic boxes.
+These bento boxes are the go-to choice for when you want a VERY generous lunch, or want to share.
+It's also the category almost all jyuubako picnic bento boxes fall into.

 If you are still unsure what size is best for you, refer to the general guide below which shows suggested bento capacity (400mL to 900mL) based on age bracket and appetite.
-For those with more sedentary lifestyles, you can subtract 100mL from these suggested bento sizes and similarly for those who have active lifestyles, you can add on 100mL.
+Note that these are general guidelines, and you may want a smaller or larger bento box depending on your lunch habits and lifestyle.

 Age